 Note: It will take about 3-5 minutes depending on the toughness of your kale and how tender you want it.

 This is one of those salads that is a hit with everyone!
 It can be made a few hours ahead of time and doesn't get soggy with the dressing on it like salads made from lettuce.
-For this reason, it works great for a potluck, dinner parties, and even packed lunches.
+For this reason, it works great for holidays, potlucks, dinner parties, and even packed lunches.

-A fresh vegan and gluten-free spring salad made with kale and maple vinaigrette dressing.
+A fresh vegan and gluten-free spring salad made with kale and maple vinaigrette dressing and dried cranberries.

 Rip it into small pieces removing the hard stem.